This differs in a few ways from a typical email you might send to a relative or coworker.

 Email marketing has several advantages over traditional marketing channels, including:

-- Smart metrics allow marketers to track an exact return on investment from email marketing.
+- Smart metrics allows you to track an exact return on investment from you email marketing management.

 - Small businesses can reach substantial numbers of email subscribers who have opted in to receive emails.